felixle236/node-core/README.md

 ### Generate Module

 - This feature is very useful.
 It helps developers to reduce a part of development time.
 - If you want to create module Customer, you can execute: `npm run generate:module Customer`.
-It will generate model, entity, schema, dtos, repository, business, controller, permission resource,....
+It will generate model, entity, schema, dtos, repository, business, controller resource,....

 ### Configuration